gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

 ```

 ### Finally
-So this is how you can build a weather api.
-The explainations are not very clear , however they are just clear enough to get you going .
+So this is how you can build a weather API.
+The explanations are not very clear, however, they are just clear enough to get you going.

 ***Experiment with the code--> Things will go wrong --> Try fixing them to get what you want*** == **Learning Curve**